-The Department of Environmental Health and Safety (EH&S) at Stanford University, as part of the Vice Provost and Dean of Research (VPDoR), supports and advances the teaching, learning and research activities at Stanford by promoting a safe and healthy campus environment.
+The Department of Environmental Health and Safety (EH&S) at Stanford University is the principal health and safety office at Stanford University.
+We support and advance the teaching, learning and research activities at Stanford by promoting a safe and healthy campus environment.
 Our mission is to provide and coordinate programs and services that minimize safety, health, environmental, and regulatory risks in a manner consistent with fiscal and environmental stewardship.
 We are comprised of 9 technical groups with more than 50 specialists who work in the field with top researchers, faculty, staff, and students to support the mission and research of Stanford University.
 The work environment is team-oriented, collaborative, deadline-driven, and dynamic.

 Our VPDoR Diversity Journey:

 We create a hub of innovation through the power of diversity of disciplines and people.

 We provide equitable access and opportunity to all members of the community in order to do their best work, regardless of race, color, religion, sex, sexual orientation, gender identity, national origin, disability, protected veteran status, or any other characteristic protected by law.

 We listen to and value all colleagues who bring diverse perspectives to the advancement and development of a respectful community.

 We promote a culture of belonging, equity, and safety.